c29reid/dotachess/README.md

 Installation <br>
 --------------- <br>
-This repository needs to be placed in <DOTA ROOT>/game/dota_addons
+This repository needs to be placed in ${DOTA ROOT}/game/dota_addons